zooniverse/geordi/README.md

 ## Posting an event to Geordi

-To post an event to Geordi, you should use curl, a REST client (I recommend [Advanced REST client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo) for Google Chrome, or your own script.
+To try out posting an event to Geordi, you could use cURL, a REST client (I recommend [Advanced REST client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo) for Google Chrome, or your own script.

 When posting an event, you must provide the fields `userID`, `type` and `projectToken`.
 A number of other fields are optional and can be posted along with the event.
 See the next section for more details on the fields you can use.

-Here is an example of posting via CURL (line breaks and spacing added for readability):
+Here is an example of posting via cURL (line breaks and spacing added for readability):
 ```
 curl
   --request POST